 If you’re looking to export data in bulk, there may be an easier way.
 A handy command-line tool called mysqldump allows you to export entire tables and databases in a format you specify (i.e. delimited text, CSV, or SQL queries that would restore the database if run).

 Here’s the tricky part: for every table in your Amazon Aurora database, you need a matching table in Redshift to receive the data.
 Thankfully, Redshift’s syntax is based on the syntax of Postgres, another relational database built on the SQL standard.
 If you run MySQL command like SHOW CREATE TABLE, you will receive syntax that will serve as a good starting point for creating a Redshift table that can receive the data.

 That said, however, it’s not a one-to-one match.
 You’ll need to familiarize yourself with the Redshift CREATE TABLE statement and the implications of, for example, selecting certain sort keys at creation time.
 Redshift is a very different beast than Amazon Aurora and it’s important that you appreciate the performance implications that your table structure can create.

-With a table built, it may seem like the easiest way to add your exported data (especially if there isn't much of it), is to build INSERT statements to add data to your Redshift table row-by-row.
-If you have any experience with SQL, this will be your gut reaction.
+Now you can replicate your data.
+It may seem as if the easiest way to do that (especially if there isn't much of it) is to build INSERT statements and add data to your table row by row.
+If you have any experience with SQL, this probably will be your first inclination.
 But beware!
-Redshift isn't optimized for inserting data one row at a time, and if you have any kind of high-volume data being inserted, you would be much better off loading the data into Amazon S3 and then using the COPY command to load it into Redshift.
+Redshift isn't optimized for inserting data one row at a time.
+If you have a high volume of data to be inserted, you should instead load the data into Amazon S3 and then use the Redshift COPY command to import it into Redshift.

-Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your Amazon Aurora data, building a matching structure in your Amazon Redshift data warehouse, and inserting that data automatically as it changes.
+Thankfully, products like Stitch were built to move data from Amazon Aurora to Redshift automatically.
+With just a few clicks, Stitch starts extracting your Amazon Aurora data, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.